one day in Hawaii Volcanoes National Park Itinerary

 Downtown Hilo

-Walk along Banyan Drive which is lined by massive banyan trees.
-The Banyan drive is called the ‘Hilo Walk of Fame‘ as these banyan trees were planted by celebrities.
 In front of each banyan tree is a plaque that lists the celebrity who planted it.
 Each banyan tree with its roots hanging from the branches and touching the ground seems like a mini forest!

-Liliuokalani Park is a beautifully landscaped park in a Japanese garden style near Coconut island.
+Liliuokalani Park is a beautifully landscaped park in a Japanese garden style near Coconut Island.

 Tips for visiting Hawaii Volcanoes National Park